jsore/fauxcil/README.md

 <b>JavaScript - manual redirect module</b> `public/wixFunctions.js`

-Wix isn't catching every 301 for `fauxcillashstudio` often enough that it needs to be addressed
+Wix isn't catching every 301 for `fauxcillashstudio.com` often enough that it needs to be addressed

 ```javascript